Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 <img src=extlink.png>

 Now maybe you want to try something more complicated, like adding [[images]] or [[sound]], or changing [[background]] or [[colors]].
-Don't forget to [[save and test your story|testBuild]]!If you want to change elements of only SOME passages, you'll need to use //Tagged Passages// and the //Story Stylesheet//.
+Don't forget to [[save and test your story|testBuild]]!<h2>Customizing select passage backgrounds</h2>

 For this tutorial, we'll use the background property as an example, but you can do this with any element of these tagged passages, including fonts, colors, images, and more.

-* Tag the passages where you want the changed elements to occur by clicking "+tag" and typing in the tag. //Make sure the tag is the same on each passage it is used!//
+* Tag the passages where you want the changed elements to occur by clicking "+ Tag" and typing in the tag. //Make sure the tag is the same on each passage it is used!//

 <img src=tag1.png>